pret/pokefirered/README.md

  - Overworld Pokémon (e.g. Snorlax, Articuno) can't be caught.
  - Gift Pokémon are replaced with Unowns.
  - Game Corner prize Pokémon are replaced with baby Pokémon.
  - The Department Store vitamin desk now sells select battle items instead (notably excluding Choice Band).
+See full list [here](https://github.com/alecwshearer/poke-challenge/blob/master/data/maps/CeladonCity_DepartmentStore_5F/scripts.inc).
  - TMs are reusable.
  - HMs are deletable without the Move Deleter.
- - Trade and happiness evolutions have been replaced with Sun Stone, or Moon Stone in cases where one Pokémon can evovle into multiple others (e.g. Eevee into Espeon or Umbreon).
+ - Trade and happiness evolutions have been replaced with Sun Stone, or Moon Stone in cases where one Pokémon can evolve into multiple others (e.g. Eevee into Espeon or Umbreon).
 See full list [here](https://github.com/alecwshearer/poke-challenge/blob/master/src/data/pokemon/evolution.h).
  - Hidden items have been removed.
  - Player finds the Good Rod where the Old Rod used to be, and Super Rod where Good Rod used to be.
+The Super Rod can also still be found at its original location.
  - Flash is no longer required in Rock Tunnel.
  - Player gets 10x the number of steps in the Safari Zone.
  - Shiny Pokémon odds are increased 10x.